 Sanctions for academic misconduct are intended to be developmental, educational, preventative, or restorative.
-Academic sanctions range from verbal reprimand and assignment grade-reduction, dismissal from an academic program, to suspension and/or expulsion from the University.
-A student found guilty of academic misconduct a second time may face suspension or expulsion from the University.
+Academic sanctions range-frominclude but are not limited to verbal reprimand and assignment grade-reduction, a failing grade in the course, dismissal from an academic program, to-and suspension and/or expulsion from the University.
+The case of any student who is found guilty of one or more repeated-offenses will be forwarded by the Academic Misconduct Monitor Board, as a means to levy equitable and consistent sanctions within and between colleges.
+A student found guilty of academic misconduct a second time may face suspension or expulsion from the University, regardless of the level of any of the offenses.
 Suspension requires a minimum of one academic semester, after which a student may appeal for reinstatement.
 For any student facing academic misconduct charges in her/his final semester, the awarding of a degree may be contingent on the resolution of the case.